-According Spilling, cultural to entrepreneurship refers to the cultural and creative industries and the arts and thus perceiving culture as a sector itself.
-Considering cultural this. entrepreneurship can be defined as 'the specific activity of establishing cultural businesses and bringing to market cultural and creative products and services that encompass a cultural value but also have the potential to generate financial revenues'.
+According to Spilling, cultural entrepreneurship refers to the cultural and creative industries and the arts and thus perceiving culture as a sector itself.
+Considering this, cultural entrepreneurship can be defined as 'the specific activity of establishing cultural businesses and bringing to market cultural and creative products and services that encompass a cultural value but also have the potential to generate financial revenues'.
 (Dobreva & Ivanov, 2020)